Kaiser Permanente Medical Assistant Career Launch Scholarship

 What if I am not selected?
 Can I join the program in the future?

 If you are not selected for the scholarship, you may still be eligible for the Medical Assistant program if you wish to apply in future quarters.
 If you are accepted into the Medical Assistant program, but do not receive a scholarship, you may be eligible for other tuition assistance.

 If I am accepted, can I work during the Medical Assisting program?

 The Medical Assisting program is a full-time, four quarter program and will require a lot of time and effort.
 It is recommended that you work no more than part-time.

 About Kaiser Permanente

-We currently serve more than 11.8 million members in eight states and the District of Columbia.
-We focus on the total health of our members, guided by their personal Permanente Medical Group physicians, specialists and team of caregivers.
-Our medical teams are empowered and supported by industry-leading technology advances and tools for health promotion, disease prevention, state-of-the-art care delivery and world-class chronic disease management.
+We currently serve 12.3 million members in eight states and the District of Columbia.
+Care for members and patients is focused on their total health and guided by their personal Permanente Medical Group physicians, specialists and team of caregivers.
+Our experts and caring medical teams are empowered and supported by industry-leading technology advances and tools for health promotion, disease prevention, state-of-the-art care delivery and world-class chronic disease management.
 Kaiser Permanente is dedicated to care innovations, clinical research, health education and the support of community health.
-For more information, go to kp.org/share.
+For more information, go to: about.kaiserpermanente.org.